rcghpge/advent-of-code/README.md

 2024 - Mojo

-A repository for my solutions of Advent of Code.
+A repository of my collection of programming and coding solutions for the annual Advent of Code event.